yilmaznaslan/yilmaznaslan/languages-and-frameworks/java/abstractMethodVsDefaultMethod.md

 In this example, the Dog class implements the Animal interface.
 It provides an implementation for the abstract method makeSound() and uses the default implementation of the eat() method.

-## Resource

-Chat GPTPrompt:
-> What is default method and abstract methods in interfaces ?
-> - Consider java 17
-> - Explain by a sample java code